 Lisa’s Favorite Organizing Products

-No matter where you are in the process, there are products to make your life easier!
+No matter where you are in the organizing process, there are products to make your life easier!

-Here are some of the organizing products that Lisa recommends to help you get (and stay!) organized for good.
+Check out the products that Lisa recommends to help you get (and stay!) organized for good here.

 Interdesign’s clear bins (with integrated handles!) make organizing easy – once you’ve sorted items into categories, keep them contained and visible.
 Use these bins in kitchen cabinets (small items won’t get lost in the back of a shelf), in the fridge, under the sink, on closet shelves, in drawers … (This version is a handy 8″ x 10″ x 5″ high – many sizes available.)

 Get organized in style.
 These beautiful storage bins are perfect for containing small items and making the most of your shelf space.
 They’re great for scarves, gloves and other accessories; tech stuff; batteries and bulbs; even kids’ board books.
 Choose the size that works best for your space – Small, Medium, and Large (shown here).
 They also come in other patterns.